MCD House adjourned for the day amid ruckus without electing standing committee

-The MCD House was adjourned for the day on Thursday as ruckus and sloganeering continued over the election of six standing commitee members.
+The MCD House was adjourned for the day on Thursday as ruckus and sloganeering continued over the election of six members of the standing committee.

+While the BJP is protesting against Mayor Shelly Oberoi's decision to allow members to carry mobile phones to the booth area during the election of the MCD panel, the AAP accused the saffron party of resorting to “hooliganism” because of its defeat in the mayoral polls.

+On Thursday, the House met at 8.30 am but was adjourned for an hour amid sloganeering.
+As the House reconvened at 9.30 am, the ruckus continued and the mayor adjourned the proceedings till 10 am on Friday.

 Also Read — In midnight chaos, AAP, BJP exchange blows at MCD House